Vanda tessellata 'Kanchana Deift Blue'

 A lack of flowers is caused by an insufficient dormancy period, where the temperatures are kept more or less the same over the year.
 Reduce the temperature by a couple of degrees over the autumn and winter months, along with fewer irrigations.
 Click on this link for more information on annualising blooms.

 A sudden loss of older flowers with a yellowed stalk is a sign of prolonged droughts.
 Especially during the flowering process, near-continuous moist conditions are mandatory for extended blooms; allow the roots to turn a green-greyish colour in between irrigations.
-Fine misting of the roots will not be sufficient enough to keep the specimen hydrated, so always submerge the roots in lukewarm water for around fifteen minutes every few days.
+Fine misting of the roots will not be sufficient enough to keep the specimen hydrated, so mist the roots and foliage with lukewarm water every few days.

 Short-lived flowers could be the product of low humidity.
 Place the Orchid on a humidity/pebble tray, keeping the reservoir topped up with water while the heaters are operating.
 Never mist the flowers due to the high risk of developing Botrytis.